How to best access property records for multifamily, land, and commercial properties anywhere in the U.S.

 Property Tax Records

 For investors looking to calculate the NOI or cap rate of a property, the annual tax commitment is a significant expense that needs to be known in order to calculate.
 A property’s assessed value can aid in estimating the current value of a property.

-Property Debt Records
+Property Records by Property Type

 Property Records by State